Sydney Roosters: Emblem and colours

+The club's red, white and blue colours and initial striped jersey design were adopted at its founding meeting at Paddington Town Hall in 1908 by replicating those of the district's Easts rugby union club.
+The latter club had its formation in 1900 taken on the colours of the 1899 defunct Paddington FC, copying the same tri-colours hooped jersey worn by the 1899 British Lions on their tour of Australia.
+The red, white and blue tricolours jersey was first used in Australia in 1872 by Sydney's Wallaroo FC who were based at Moore Park (home of the Sydney Roosters).

-Eastern Suburbs did not traditionally sport a crest on their jerseys in the first half of the 20th century.
+Eastern Suburbs did not traditionally sport a crest badge on their jerseys in the first half of the 20th century.
 Other clubs occasionally sported simple designs on their strip; however, this was not seen consistently on all jerseys until the 1950s and 1960s.
 In 1967, the club introduced its first logo, displaying the mantra "Easts to Win", following a winless season.
 The crest also incorporated a rooster or cockerel in the design; one source suggested that this choice of mascot followed after the Roosters' jersey design was inspired by the French national team's jersey.
 Given that the French team's mascot was affectionately known to supporters as le coq, "the rooster", connections have been made as to the choosing of a rooster for Eastern Suburbs' mascot.

 In 1978, the mantra was replaced with the team's name, "Eastern Suburbs".
 This name was kept until 1994, when the club changed its team name to the "Sydney City Roosters" for the start of the 1995 season to appeal to the club's widening fan base.
 In 2000, the club shortened its name to the "Sydney Roosters".

 Although marketing names have changed, the Roosters are still registered with the National Rugby League competition as the Eastern Suburbs District Rugby League Football Club, the entity holding the NRL licence.